 Empty properties have a significant impact on the local environment and community.
 An empty property is a waste of valuable resource at a time when we have a shortage of available housing in Herefordshire.
 Empty properties can have an impact on anti-social behaviour, property prices and other environmental issues.

-There are currently 374 properties identified as long term empty across Herefordshire as at March 2022.
+There are currently 374 properties identified as long term empty across Herefordshire.

 By working together we can bring empty properties within the county back into use.

 Ways we can help

 Repairs to bring the property back into use

 - Provide information on what work would be needed to make the property habitable

 - Advise on costs for any works that we recommend that need to be carried out

 - Advise whether you may be eligible for any financial assistance